VisuMap/OpenVisuMap/TsneDx/Readme.md

 ### Requirements:
   Windows 10/64bit; DirectX 11 or higher; GPU NVIDIA or AMD.

-### Limitations:
-  The program only supports the Euclidean distance.
-All numerical calculations are done with float32 precision.

 ### Installation:
   Download and unzip TsneDx.zip; Then add the directory to the PATH environment variable, and to the PYTHONPATH if needed use from python scripts.